Below are frequently-asked questions related to ndSync.

 - ndSync will not send to the server a request to delete a repository, cabinet, workspace, top-level folder or filter, if you manage to delete one of those containers locally.

-- Starting in version 17.2, there is a server-side setting for the server to ignore any requests made by ndSync to delete content (except for individual documents) deleted using the ndSync “Delete” context-menu action).
+- Starting in version 17.2, there is a server-side setting for the server to ignore any requests made by ndSync to delete content (except for individual documents deleted using the ndSync “Delete” context-menu action).
 Every client using ndSync is encouraged to enable this setting.

 Can I sync a workspace but not all of the content in that workspace?